 results for your organization.

 Making parking less of a pain.

-Parking services present serious
+Parking management systems present serious

 challenges for city governments.
 Cities

 third-party vendors are tasked with the

 with convenient payment options such as Web

 and phone interfaces?